dcm4che/dcm4chee-arc-cs/docs/networking/config/storage.rst

     (dcmDeleterThreshold)"
     "
+    .. _dcmDeleterThreads:

+    :ref:`Deleter Threads <dcmDeleterThreads>`",integer,"Number of Threads used for deletion of objects from the Storage System.

+    (dcmDeleterThreads)"
+    "
     .. _dcmExternalRetrieveAET:

     :ref:`External Retrieve AET <dcmExternalRetrieveAET>`",string,"Constrain deletion of Studies, if usable space falls below the configured threshold, to Studies which objects are retrievable using this AE from an external C-MOVE SCP.